marinacrsp/MIGROS-Budget/README.md

 ### Training SeLoRA
 Mao et al. 2024 made the original implementation for the SeLoRA training available at this [repository](https://anonymous.4open.science/r/SeLoRA-980D).
 However, this was only used as a base, and many changes were made to adapt it to the project's needs.
 Please note that the code published by the authors seems not to run.
-To run SeLoRA, uncomment the following line of code from the `experiment.sh` file:
+To run SeLoRA, run:
 ```bash
 python selora_finetuning.py
 ```

 ### Training LoRA
 To train a LoRA model, it is sufficient to change the initial rank to the desired rank and set a very high threshold.
-Consider that normally this value ranges from `1.0` to `1.3`.
+Consider that normally this value ranges from `1.0` to `1.3` for SeLoRA.

 ### Training StyleGAN
 We use a StyleGAN3 as our baseline.
 We refer to the [original repository](https://github.com/NVlabs/stylegan3) for further details.